 EYA Staff, youth and guests are responsible for bringing the face mask to each program session and washing in between each use.
 Disposable masks will be available as back-up.

 3) Hand Washing & Sanitizing

 EYA staff, youth, and guest facilitators must regularly wash their hands with soap and water thoroughly for at least 20 seconds.
 When soap and water is unavailable at our remote locations and when water is shut off in the winter, hands will be sanitized with an alcohol-based hand rub with 60% alcohol.
 At a minimum, hands will be washed or sanitized:

 - Before and after eating

-EYA staff, youth, and guest facilitators will be assigned a personal pair of gloves (or bring their own) and must not share.
-Gloves must be washed before being re-assigned to someone new (e.g. between program cycles).
-EYA staff must wash their personal gloves on a regular basis.
+EYA staff, youth, and guest facilitators will be assigned a personal pair of gloves and must not share.
+Gloves must be washed before being re-assigned to someone new .
+EYA staff will wash their personal gloves on a regular basis.

-EYA staff and youth will be assigned tools or a set of program materials for each program session/work session and will not be allowed to share tools or materials during the session.
-Gardening tools and program materials will be cleaned and disinfected following each program/work session (with additional cleaning at lunch time for full-day programs) using sanitizing spray.
+EYA staff and youth will not be allowed to share tools or materials during the session.
+Gardening tools and program materials will be cleaned and disinfected following each program/work session using sanitizing spray.